MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

 \subsection{Adaptive Pruning Consistently Achieves a Better Granularity Balance at Different Model Sizes (RQ2)}

-The superiority of MGAS over methods with manually defined ratios has already been demonstrated for certain model sizes.
+The superiority of MG-DARTS over methods with manually defined ratios has already been demonstrated for certain model sizes.
 In this section, we verify whether adaptive pruning can consistently achieve a better granularity balance for different target model sizes.
+To eliminate the effect of multi-stage search, we employ a smaller search space setting with 8 cells, where the constructed super-net is small enough to be directly put into the memory without decomposition.